biolab/orange-docker/README.md

 Docker image for Orange Data Mining Suite.

 You can run Orange in docker containers on server infrastructure.
 Key benefits of this approach are:
-- Orange can have access to greater amount of memory and processing power
+- Orange can have access to a greater amount of memory and processing power
-- It can be accessible from anywhere and can be run for extended time without interruptions
+- It can be accessed from anywhere and can be run for an extended time without interruptions
-- Existing workflows can be shared with other people in real time
+- Existing workflows can be shared with other people in real-time

 We use the following technologies:
 - Docker containers